What I'm loving at the moment and other thoughts & things

 Having a plan sets us up for success.
 It is our mindset, however, that gets us over the finish line.
 How we respond to our inevitable “F#$& it!”s makes all the difference.
 Responding with a fixed mindset like "See, I'm not a morning person, I can't do it.
 Waking up is impossible!" has us giving up before we even start.
 Whereas responding with a growth mindset, like "I'm disappointed in myself.
 Oh well, this is a new habit for me.
 It happens, I'll re-commit and try again tomorrow".
 Until one day, you're regularly waking up early to workout because it is just who you are now.

 Recently, I wanted to break the habit of snacking while watching TV after dinner.
 I’m a big fan of sweet treats though so I knew to be successful - and sustainable - I'd have to give myself options to practice, like “Good/Better/Best.”
-For example, Good is a pre-made, healthy snack (like this Cottage Cheese Chocolate Mousse recipe: 1c Cottage Cheese + 4 tbsp Cocoa Powder + 2 tbsp of maple syrup blended...
-OMG it's so good!), Better is a piece of fruit, and Best is no treat at all.
+For example, Best is no treat; Better is a piece of fruit; and Good is a pre-made, healthy snack [like this Fudgy Reece's Lava Brownie (serves 2): 1/3 cup Cottage Cheese + 1 egg + 3 tbsp Cocoa Powder + 2.5 tbsp of maple syrup blended and then cooled, then when ready to eat drizzle 1 tbsp warmed natural peanut butter drizzled on top.
+OMG it's so good!].
 The practice continues.